nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 **Debian**

-Set the antenna path in Debian two ways:
+In Debian, there are two ways to set the antenna path:

 * The RF switch is connected to logic pin PB17.
 Manually set the logic states to choose either the onboard or external antenna.